alexramsey92/alexramsey92/README.md

 🧠 I’m experienced in:
 - Linux, Apache, PHP, MySQL (LAMP), HTML, CSS, UI development
 - Laravel, Docker, Enterprise IT, GitOps and Git development workflow
-- Infrastructure automation (Puppet, BigFix)
+- Infrastructure automation, design, and construction
 - Home and commercial construction, renovation, and smart home integration including electrical, plumbing, and carpentry
 - Leadership and project management, as a certified scrum product owner